Jfteo0322/Man-in-the-Moon/README.md

 # Man-in-the-Moon
-A web application built with HTML,CSS,PHP and JavaScript
+A web application built with HTML, CSS, PHP and JavaScript

 ## Features
  * Login as Admin/Staff/User